tuxite/pharmaship/README.md

 *   WeasyPrint (for printing PDF)
 	* python-lxml
 	* python-cffi

+Most of the python-* packages will be automatically installed.
+See documentation.

 ## Documentation & Installation
 Documentation, installation and usage, is available on